dotprologue/SimpleSFSample/README.md

 To run example:

 + Open `SimpleSFSample/SampleScene`
-+ Make sure that the scenario script `Quiz` is attached to the `ScenarioScript` property of the `ObjectBuilder` object
++ Make sure that the scenario script `Quiz` is attached to the `ScenarioScript` property in the `ObjectBuilder` object
     + There are the three available scripts in the `SimpleSFSample/Stories` folder, `Quiz(SFText)`, `Quiz(Composite)`, `Quiz_Alt(SFText)` by default.
 You can attach another one instead
 + Enter the play mode